al-ce/karaml/README.md

 - `‹⌃     | h` → `left_ctrl` + `h`
 - ` ⌃› ‹⌥ | h` → `left_opt` + `right_ctrl` + `h`

-Of course you can use another valid syntax for the unicode characters as well, e.g. `<⌘⇧-g>` or `<⌘⇧|g>`.
+Of course you can use another valid syntax for the Unicode characters as well, e.g. `<⌘⇧-g>` or `<⌘⇧|g>`.
 The above syntax is suggested for readability.

-If you need an easy way to type these unicode characters, you can use a text-expander or snippet tool like Typinator, the built in expanders in Raycast or Alfred, TextExpander, etc.
+If you need an easy way to type these Unicode characters, you can use a text-expander or snippet tool like Typinator, the built in expanders in Raycast or Alfred, TextExpander, etc.